UHB is one of the largest teaching hospital trusts in England, serving a regional, national, and international population.

 All correspondence will be sent by email; please check your account regularly including your Junk/SPAM folders

-At University Hospitals Birmingham we support flexible working and welcome applications from nurses seeking flexible working opportunities and family friendly working hours.
+At University Hospitals Birmingham we support flexible working and welcome applications from ODP’S and Nurses seeking flexible working opportunities and family friendly working hours.

 All posts involving access to persons in receipt of health services will be subject to a DBS (Disclosure and Barring Service) check.

 Having a criminal record will not necessarily bar you from working with us; this will depend on the nature of the position and the circumstances of your offences.

 Staff recruited from outside of the NHS will usually be appointed at the bottom of the pay band.